-Federated is a progressive church which first met JustHope in 2011.
-JustHope submitted a proposal for help in establishing a project...
+Federated Church first met JustHope in 2011 when JustHope submitted a proposal for help in establishing a project called Stitching Hope.

 St. Andrew's is an ELCA church and also a campus center, which means they worship as part of an inter-generational congregation, but one that is rooted in a campus community.

 First Church of Topeka birthed its partnership with JustHope in 2010 by hosting a delegation from Nicaragua and offering a holiday "fair trade" store where items from Nicaraguan artists were sold.